|

 I was completely flabbergasted to find out about what happened to Court in Peru.
 My heart and prayers go out to his family and the Paredes family.

 Although Court and I lost contact, each of us going our separate ways after high school, I have very fond memories of spending time with him.
-Whether it was playing around on the computer, performing in band, playing on the Ramsey High School Chess Team, playing Dungeons & Dragons, or just walking to school, Court always seemed to promote a certain air; The type of carefree nature that can only come with high intelligence.
+Whether it was

 Court sparked my interest in computers.
-In a sense I owe him thanks for the career I have today.
+In a sense I owe him thanks for the

-a..
+Some of my most fond memories with Court: a..
 Eating jalapeno peppers and strawberries until we both felt ill

 b..
 Walking to school playing chess on the way, without a board